Borderliner/neverever/README.md

 #### OptionLike and ResultLike

-Allow functions to accept Options or Results, including their async variants.
+Allow functions to accept `Option` or `Result`, including their async variants or promises.

 ```typescript
 import { OptionLike, ResultLike, some, ok } from 'neverever';